-Having no plan when you being a remodeling project is a recipe for disaster!
+Having no plan when you begin a remodeling project is a recipe for disaster!

 Recently I have had several instances where I have been asked to be involved in a project with NO PLAN.
 This is worse but not much worse, than a BAD PLAN.
 It is a good thing that sometimes people come to us with NO PLAN or a BAD PLAN because, well this gives us work to do and helps pay for things and naturally this makes me happy.